 Map of the Seaboard & Roanoke Railroad from Portsmouth, Va. to Weldon, N.C. showing its connection with railroad & steamboat routes (1847)

 Merchants in Norfolk invested in the Portsmouth and Roanoke Railroad, financing 60% of its cost.
-The Virginia Board of Public Works purchased 40% of its stock to provide the state's standard share of financial support for railroads chartered by the General Assembly prior to the Civil War.
+The Virginia Board of Public Works purchased 40% of the stock, which provided the state's standard share of financial support for railroads chartered by the General Assembly prior to the Civil War.

-the Petersburg Railroad built a branch line from Hicksford (later part of Emporia) to the Roanoke River at Gaston, to divert trade north before boats reached the Portsmouth and Roanoke Railroad at Weldon
+the Petersburg Railroad built a branch line from Hicksford (later part of Emporia) to the Roanoke River at Gaston

-Portsmouth responded by sending a force into North Carolina to restore the track.
+Portsmouth responded by sending a team of men into North Carolina to rebuilt the torn-up track.
 Traffic was restored briefly, but the dispute ended up being settled in the courts.
 The North Carolina Supreme Court determined that the Petersburg-based owners could tear up their own track within North Carolina if they chose.

 Richmond's merchants reacted to Petersburg's threat.
-The Richmond and Petersburg Railroad, dominated by Richmond-based investors, constructed a branch line to Port Walthall and Bermuda Hundred on the James River, just upstream of its confluence with the Appomattox River.
-A rail link to Port Walthall could draw business away from Petersburg towards Richmond, since the shipping channel there was even deeper than at today's Richmond Marine Terminal (RMT).
+The Richmond and Petersburg Railroad, which was dominated by Richmond-based investors, constructed a branch line to Port Walthall and Bermuda Hundred on the James River, just upstream of its confluence with the Appomattox River.
+A rail link to Port Walthall could draw business away from Petersburg towards Richmond, since the shipping channel there was even deeper than the channel at today's Richmond Marine Terminal (RMT).